jplck/generic-ai-samples/samples/chat_langgraph/README.md

 # Decision based agentic network routing
 Having an agent based network, including external inputs from humands tends to be challenging.
 Langgraph introduced a command based routing mechanism that offers an alternative approach on how to route by using direct directions instead of edge definitions and conditional if/else statements.

 Why langgraph.
-As of now, langgraph gives the developer the most flexibility when it comes to developing agent based systems.
+In my opinion, langgraph gives the developer the most flexibility when it comes to developing agent based systems.
 I found that especially when using human in the loop patterns, other frameworks like autogen offer a most opinmioted approach that works in some but not all cases as intended.

 Langgraph on the other side works nice, but requires boilerplate to work as intended.